SauletTheBest/Weather-app/README.md

 1. Enter the name of the city in the input field.
 2. Use the buttons to:
    - Fetch the current weather.
-   - Get a 5-day weather forecast.
+   - Get a 3-day weather forecast.
-   - Retrieve historical weather data.
+   - Retrieve air quality data.
 3. View the city's location on the interactive map.

 ## File Structure